 - Use endnotes, not embedded footnotes

-- Each article should have a list of references containing complete bibliographic information for each work cited in the article.
+- Include a reference list containing complete bibliographic information for each work cited in the article.

 - Text should be double spaced; Endnotes single space